Lifting DSM - The Terminal Project

 The New Terminal

-The new terminal will lift the overall travel journey from the moment the traveler enters the airport campus.
+The new terminal will lift the overall travel journey the moment the traveler enters the airport campus.
 With efficiency, safety, and sustainability in mind, the new terminal will feature expanded central security screening checkpoints with eight screening lanes to process passengers more quickly and efficiently.
-Five aircraft gates and parking positions will be added to enhance opportunities for air service growth to benefit the quality of life in the region and state.
+Five aircraft gates, in addition to existing gates on Concourse A and Concourse C, will be added in addition to parking positions that will be added to enhance opportunities for air service growth to benefit the quality of life in the region and state.
 The new facility will boost an updated and more efficient baggage handling system for both inbound and outbound baggage.
-The new terminal will also include upgraded technologies and infrastructure, improved sustainability and green technology, and elevated dining and retail options.
+The new terminal will include upgraded technologies and infrastructure, improved sustainability and green technology, and elevated dining and retail options.
 The new look will feature natural light and compelling airfield views.

 Lift DSM: Terminal Projects